tomyaacov/BPpyEvaluation/README.md

 All experimental claims are referenced in their relevant subsection above (divided to paper sections).
 Each reference includes instructions on how to run the full experiment and obtain the results presented in the paper.

+The artifact implements several integration for the BPpy package.
+Users can reuse the artifact when using these integrations to other b-programs they implement.

 The artifact and its dependencies are open-source.